Advanced Academic Programs

 Fairfax County Public Schools (FCPS) is committed to challenging all students through talent development and differentiated instruction to meet the needs of advanced learners.

-Students can be screened for school-based (level II-III) AAP services at any time in the school year.
-In the spring, local schools review data on all students to determine services for the start of the next school year.
+Students can be screened for subject-specific and part-time AAP services at any time in the school year.
+In the spring, schools review data on all students to determine services for the start of the next school year.

 Multiple criteria are reviewed holistically to determine eligibility for all FCPS advanced academic services.
 Committees consider student work from opportunities with AAP lessons, examples of student reasoning or gifted behaviors from class discussions and activities, progress reports, achievement and ability scores, and parent or guardian input.
 Committees consider whether students have access to a group of students with similar academic needs to support academic conversations and growth in the classroom.

 Appeals Process for Subject-Specific (Level II) and Part-Time (Level III) Services

 If a parent or guardian wishes to appeal an ineligible decision, they may submit an appeal with new data for consideration by the local school screening committee.
 This new information should be submitted to the Advanced Academic Resource Teacher or Assistant Principal.